Premature Labour and Birth

 • Previous removal of abnormal cervical cells

-Sometimes your obstetrician might decide that your baby needs to be born early.
+Sometimes, your obstetrician might decide that your baby needs to be born early.
 This can be because:

-• You are experiencing complications such as pre-eclampsia
+• You are experiencing complications, such as pre-eclampsia.

-• Your placenta is not working properly
+• Your placenta is not working correctly.

-• Your waters break early (PPROM) and there is not enough amniotic fluid around the baby
+• Your waters break early (PPROM), and there is not enough amniotic fluid around the baby.

-• Your baby is unwell
+• Your baby is unwell.

-• Your baby’s growth has slowed or stopped (IUGR)
+• Your baby’s growth has slowed or stopped (IUGR).

 Read more